jharris711/flask_app_boilerplate/README.md

 # Flask App Boilerplate

 Quick start for Flask apps.
+Procfile is added for Heroku deployment with Gunicorn.
+Requirements.txt will install Flask, Flask-migrate, flask-SQLAlchemy, Flask-WTForms, Gunicorn, and Python-dotenv.

-Pre-reqs: Virtualenv
+Pre-reqs: Virtualenv, PostgreSQL (recommended) or SQLite3

 To use: